ViniBR01/secret-santa/README.md

 ### 5. Share with Family

+**For Admin:**
+- Access the game with the admin URL: `http://localhost:3000?admin=<your-secret-code>`
+- Replace `<your-secret-code>` with your `ADMIN_SECRET_CODE` from `.env.local`
+- You'll have full control and see the admin panel

+**For Players:**
+- Share the regular URL: `http://localhost:3000`
+- Players select their name on the landing page
+- They can only interact during their turn
+- All players see real-time updates

-If using Pusher, all family members can join by opening the same URL on their devices.
-The draws will sync in real-time!
+If using Pusher, all family members can join on their own devices and everything syncs in real-time!

 ## How It Works

-1. **Setup** - Family structure is pre-configured in `lib/family-config.ts`
+1. **Player Login** - Each family member selects their name on the landing page
+2. **Admin Access** - Admin joins via URL with secret code for full control
-2. **Turn Announcement** - Each person's turn is announced with festive narrative prompts
+3. **Turn Announcement** - Each person's turn is announced with festive narrative prompts
+4. **Turn Control** - Only the current drawer (or admin) can start their turn
-3. **Mystery Selection** - The current player sees 2-5 mystery gift boxes (depending on valid options)
+5. **Mystery Selection** - The current player sees 2-5 mystery gift boxes (depending on valid options)
-4. **Choice** - Player clicks one mystery box to make their selection
+6. **Choice** - Player clicks one mystery box to make their selection (server validates it's their turn)
-5. **Suspense Build-up** - Dramatic animation sequence:
+7. **Suspense Build-up** - Dramatic animation sequence:
    - Opening mystery gift...
    - Box opening animation
    - Big reveal with confetti!
-6. **Validation** - The app automatically ensures using backtracking algorithm:
+8. **Validation** - The app automatically ensures using backtracking algorithm:
    - No one draws themselves
    - No one draws someone in their own clic
    - Every choice leads to a completable game
+   - Server-side validation prevents unauthorized actions
-7. **Pool Tracking** - Sidebar shows remaining available people and who's been drawn
+9. **Pool Tracking** - Sidebar shows remaining available people and who's been drawn
-8. **Real-time Sync** - When someone makes a selection, everyone sees it happen simultaneously
+10. **Real-time Sync** - When someone makes a selection, everyone sees it happen simultaneously
+11. **Connection Status** - Admin sees which players are online/offline
+12. **Admin Controls** - Admin can skip turns or draw for absent players if needed
-9. **Next Turn** - Automatic progression to the next person in the draw order
+13. **Next Turn** - Automatic progression to the next person in the draw order

 ## Deployment